Search to Redact

 An Undo button appears for approximately 10 seconds

-Redacted text displays with a coloured overlay
+Redacted text displays with a coloured overlay in the preview, and is baked in at export

 Tips for Effective Searching